zpieslak/mobilus-client-home-assistant/README.md

 ## Caveats

-Currently, the integration is tested only with Mobilus COSMO 2WAY shutters.
+Currently, the integration supports Mobilus COSMO 2WAY shutters (CMR, COSMO, COSMO_CZR, COSMO_MZR, SENSO, and SENSO_Z).
+Other devices compatible with the Mobilus Cosmo GTW (CGR, SWITCH, SWITCH_NP) are not supported by this plugin at this time, as they do not provide the Mobilus shutter API and I am unable to test them.

 The Mobilus COSMO 2WAY shutters state is updated every 10 minutes or on each action (open, close, stop).